 This guide describes relevant changes introduced in Android 11 (released September 8, 2020) and the required upgrade steps for your Braze Android SDK integration.

-All apps that target Android 11 (API 30) must upgrade to Braze Android SDK v8.1.0+ in order to continue using Braze messaging features.
+All apps that target Android 11 (API 30) must upgrade to Braze Android SDK v8.1.0+ to continue using Braze messaging features.

-Apps targeting Android 11 or above (API Version 30+) must upgrade to Braze Android SDK v8.1.0 to continue using deep links within Braze messages.
-Due to a change in Android 11 APIs, apps that do not upgrade to at least Android SDK v8.1.0 will experience issues with deep links within Braze messages (In-App Messages or Content Cards).
+Apps targeting Android 11 or later (API Version 30+) must upgrade to Braze Android SDK v8.1.0 to continue using deep links within Braze messages.
+Due to a change in Android 11 APIs, apps that do not upgrade to at least Android SDK v8.1.0 will experience issues with deep links within Braze messages (in-app messages or Content Cards).

-Apps targeting Android 11 or above (API Version 30+) must upgrade to Braze Android SDK v8.1.0 to continue using custom HTML In-App Messages.
-Due to a change in Android 11 WebView settings, HTML In-App Messages will not properly display on Android 11 targeted apps until upgrading to Braze Android SDK v8.1.0.
+Apps targeting Android 11 or later (API Version 30+) must upgrade to Braze Android SDK v8.1.0 to continue using custom HTML in-app messages.
+Due to a change in Android 11 WebView settings, HTML in-app messages will not properly display on Android 11 targeted apps until upgrading to Braze Android SDK v8.1.0.

-Users can now grant permissions, such as Location Collection, on a one-time basis (see the Android Docs for more information).
-Once an app is closed, or in the background for long enough, that permission will be revoked automatically.
+Users can now grant permissions, such as location collection, on a one-time basis (see the Android Docs for more information).
+Once an app is closed or in the background for long enough, that permission will be revoked automatically.
 The app would need to re-request this permission when needed in the future.
-Apps that already follow the recommended flow for requesting permissions for location will already support one-time permissions.
+Apps that already follow the recommended flow for requesting location permissions will support one-time permissions.